Diane McBain: Career

-Warner Bros continued to keep McBain busy during 1960 with numerous appearances on its TV shows.
+Warner Bros Television continued to keep McBain busy during 1960 with numerous appearances on its TV shows.
 She returned to 77 Sunset Strip on February 26, then nine days later found herself in Alaska with a guest role in the March 6 installment of The Alaskans, starring Roger Moore.
 Eight days later, she was in Bourbon Street Beat and the following day on Sugarfoot.
 Another episode of Bourbon Street Beat followed two weeks later on March 28, and still another 77 Sunset Strip on May 6.
 In eight more days, she was in an episode of Lawman, and three weeks thereafter, on June 6, a third episode of Bourbon Street Beat in as many months.
 On March 1 and 2, 1967, during the second season of the ABC series Batman, she played socialite Pinkie Pinkston, a friend of Batman's alias Bruce Wayne.

 Warners gave McBain a regular role on Surfside 6 (1960–62), supporting Troy Donahue, Van Williams, and Lee Patterson.
 Surfside 6 ran for two seasons.

-Films

 McBain had a banner year in 1960.
 In addition to appearing in a top feature film and guest-starring in eight TV episodes, she was assigned two more theatrical features.
 The first offered her one of three ingenue roles in a major "A" film, Parrish (1961), supporting Troy Donahue; the others were Connie Stevens and Sharon Hugueny.
 The film was a hit and made over $4 million.

 Warners then gave McBain the star part in her own "B"-film vehicle, Claudelle Inglish (1961) when she replaced the original choice for the lead, Anne Francis, in the title role.
 It was based on a novel by Erskine Caldwell.

-Warners gave her another lead role in a feature, Black Gold (1962), but it was not a success.
-She returned to guest starring on shows like Hawaiian Eye.
+Warners gave her another lead role in a feature, Black Gold (1962).
+She returned to guest starring on shows like Hawaii Five-O.

 Producer Hall Bartlett borrowed McBain for a role in The Caretakers (1963) with Polly Bergen and Joan Crawford.

 When 77 Sunset Strip kicked off its sixth and final season in 1963 with a special five-part story called 'Five', McBain played opposite Efrem Zimbalist, Jr. as "Carla Stevens".

 She then supported Debbie Reynolds in Mary, Mary (1963).
 Her last film for Warners was A Distant Trumpet (1964) with Donahue and Suzanne Pleshette, the final film of director Raoul Walsh.
 In a 1964 interview she said she had "mostly been cast as the spoilt rich girl".

 Warners announced her for Sex and the Single Girl (1964) in the role of a secretary.
 She turned down the role and Warners elected not to renew her contract.

-Post-Warners career

-McBain guest starred on Arrest and Trial, Wendy and Me, Kraft Suspense Theatre, Bob Hope Presents the Chrysler Theatre, Burke's Law (a number of times), The Wild Wild West, The Man from UNCLE, and Vacation Playhouse.
+McBain guest-starred in Arrest and Trial, Wendy and Me, Kraft Suspense Theatre, Bob Hope Presents the Chrysler Theatre, Burke's Law (a number of times), The Wild Wild West, The Man from UNCLE, and Vacation Playhouse.

 She was announced for the films Spring Is for Crying and Halcyon Years but neither was made.
 She made Five from the Hawk in Spain.